nqriver/re-commerce-platform-monorepo/README.md

-## Running with Docker
+## Running on Docker

 The application is fully dockerized.
-For convenience orchestration is wrapped with Makefile
+For convenience, docker orchestration is wrapped with Makefile

 #### To begin with...